Numerators in Parametric Representations of Feynman Diagrams: Proof of the general result

+In each term, the $n$ factors of the metric in the product over $S$ and the $n$ factors of its inverse in the product over $T$ combine to only produce a power of the dimension~$d$.
+In order to prove Theorem~\ref{fund}, the different partitions $T$ in $\cal T$ must be collected in groups giving the same power of~$d$.
+The power of $d$ is the number of independent chains of contracted indices between alternating metrics (coming from~$S$) and inverse metrics (coming from~$T$).

+The terms in Theorem~\ref{fund} are characterized by a permutation $\sigma$ of $S$ and the couple of functions~$(\varepsilon, \tilde\varepsilon)$, as will be precised in the next subsection.
+Going from such data to a partition in pairs $T$ can be done by taking the pairs in~$T$ to be of the form $\{\varepsilon(i), \tilde\varepsilon(\sigma(i)) \} $.
+It is clear that this produces a partition of the $2n$ vectors in $n$ pairs.
+In the reverse direction, the permutation can be built cycle by cycle.
+Starting from a pair in~$T$ which is not already covered, we must choose the element which will be $\varepsilon(i)$.
+The second element of the pair then determines what is~$\sigma(j)$ as well as the value of~$\tilde\varepsilon$ at the point~$\sigma(j)$ if it is different from~$j$.
+Starting from~$\varepsilon(\sigma(j))$, the same reasoning allows to determine successively the $\sigma^k(j)$ until one comes back to~$j$.

-For a given term, the permutation \(\sigma\) as well as the choice of functions \((\varepsilon,\tilde \varepsilon)\) are not unique: in the case where \(\sigma\) is the identity permutation, the product will not depend on \((\varepsilon,\tilde \varepsilon)\) and in any case, exchanging the two functions \((\varepsilon,\tilde \varepsilon)\) and changing \(\sigma\) to its inverse leave the term unchanged.
-More generally, the number of different choices of the function \(\varepsilon\) compatible with a given term is equal to \(2^c\), where \(c\) is the number of cycles of the permutation \(\sigma\).
-If we take the average over all the possible values of the pair \((\varepsilon,\tilde \varepsilon)\), this gives the factor \(2^{-n}\) in Eq.~(\ref{correl}), but we must further divide by \(2^c\) to account for the multiple appearance of the terms with a permutation of \(c\) cycles.
-This number of cycles also appears in the dependence on the dimension: correlations and scalar products imply that all vectors get the same spacetime index in a cycle, but it is not further constrained, giving a factor~\(d\) for each cycle.
-Combining these two factors, the terms with a permutation of \(c\) cycles must be multiplied by \(\bigl(\frac d 2 \bigr)^c\).
-The signature of a permutation has also a simple expression in term of the number of cycle, it is simply the parity of \(n-c\), with \(n\) the number of objects on which the permutation acts.
+For a given term, the permutation $\sigma$ as well as the choice of functions $(\varepsilon,\tilde \varepsilon)$ are not unique: in the case where $\sigma$ is the identity permutation, the product will not depend on $(\varepsilon,\tilde \varepsilon)$ and in any case, exchanging the two functions $(\varepsilon,\tilde \varepsilon)$ and changing $\sigma$ to its inverse leave the term unchanged.
+More generally, the number of different choices of the function $\varepsilon$ compatible with a given term is equal to $2^c$, where $c$ is the number of cycles of the permutation $\sigma$.
+This can be seen from the derivation of $\sigma$ from~$T$, where we have a binary choice to make for each cycle.

+When taking the average over the $2^n$ possible values of the pair $(\varepsilon,\tilde \varepsilon)$, this gives the product of the 2 in each of the denominators for the correlations in equation~\eqref{numerat}.
+However, in this scheme each terms is produced multiple times and must be divided by~$2^c$ to compensate if the permutation $\sigma$ has $c$ cycles.
+This number of cycles also appears in the dependence on the dimension: inverse metrics from the correlations and metrics from the scalar products combine to give the trace of the identity on the momentum space for each cycle of~$\sigma$, giving a factor~$d^c$.
+Combining these two factors, the terms with a permutation of $c$ cycles must be multiplied by~$\bigl(\frac d 2 \bigr)^c$.
+The signature of a permutation has also a simple expression in terms of the number of cycles, it is simply the parity of $n-c$, with $n$ the number of objects on which the permutation acts.

-\subsection{The terms in \(U^{S_0}\)}
+\subsection{The terms in $\boldsymbol{U^{S_0}}$}